Ilinca Amariei

 Ilinca Dalina Amariei (born 30 July 2002) is a Romanian tennis player.

-Amariei has a career-high singles ranking of 658 by the WTA, achieved on 31 October.
-She also has a career-high WTA doubles ranking of 605, achieved on 31 October 2022.
-Amariei has won two singles and five doubles titles on the ITF Circuit.
+Amariei has a career-high singles ranking of 317 by the WTA, achieved on 18 March 2024.
+She also has a career-high WTA doubles ranking of 346, achieved on 14 July 2025.
+Amariei has won seven singles and nine doubles titles on the ITF Circuit.

 Amariei made her WTA Tour main-draw debut at the 2021 Transylvania Open, where she received a wildcard into the doubles tournament, partnering Briana Szabó.